datahub-project/datahub/docs/metadata-modeling/extending-the-metadata-model.md

 ### (Optional) Step 6: Extend the datahub frontend to view your entity in Graphql & React

-At the moment, custom React and Grapqhl code needs to be written to view your entity in Graphql or React.
+At the moment, custom React and Grapqhl code needs to be written to view your entity in GrapSearchQueryBuilder.javahql or React.
 For instructions on how to start extending the graphql graph, see [graphql docs](../../datahub-graphql-core/README.md).
 Once you’ve done that, you can follow the guide [here](../../datahub-web-react/README.md) to add your entity into the React UI.

 ## Metadata Annotations
 There are four annotations that tell datahub how to treat certain fields and structs.